 If you are invited to take part in a credibility interview and fail to attend without an acceptable reason, your visa application will be refused.
 If you have been invited to take part in an interview and cannot attend, please contact Student Advice.

-If your visa application has been refused for credibility reasons, please contact Student Advice straight away to discuss your next steps.
+If your visa application has been refused for credibility reasons, please contact Student Advice immediately to discuss your next steps.